bcgsc/abyss/RResolver/btllib/README.md

 Download
 ---
-The recommended way is to download the latest release, but if you want the latest master branch, ensure that submodules are cloned: `git clone https://github.com/bcgsc/btllib --recurse-submodules`.
+The recommended way is to download the [latest release](https://github.com/bcgsc/btllib/releases/latest).

 C++
 ---
 - Dependencies
-  * GCC 4.8.1+ or Clang 3.3.0+ with OpenMP
+  * GCC 5+ or Clang 4+ with OpenMP
 - Copy the root `btllib` directory into your project
 - Use any header from the `btllib/include` directory (pass `-I btllib/include` flag to the compiler)
 - `btllib` uses `C++11` features, so that standard should be enabled at a minimum.